 It is also imperative to state that the absence of financial reports impair the growth of the MSE which is prevailed in the selected four towns.
 It is therefore in the wake of finding out the reasons behind small scale enterprises' inability to keep proper accounting records and failure to give financial reports, the researchers deemed it appropriate to undertake this research work.
-This study therefore explores the perceptions of financial record keeping and financial report practices of MSEs in selected four towns.

-c) Objective of the Study
+5 c) Objective of the Study

-i.
+6 i.
 General objective

-The main objective of the study was to assess the perception of accounting records keeping and financial reporting practices of MSE's in selected four towns.
+118 The main objective of the study was to assess the perception of accounting records keeping and financial reporting practices of MSE's in selected four towns.

-ii.
+7 ii.
 Specific Objective